 Do you see my point?
 I would send you into the meeting completely overwhelmed and probably make things worse.

-The biggest piece of advice I have for you–the IEP process (and it’s a process, not just a meeting) is ongoing.
+The biggest piece of advice I have for you is that the IEP process (and it’s a process, not just a meeting) is ongoing.
 It’s 365 days a year.
 Do you want your IEP team only preparing for this meeting one hour before it starts?
 Then why are you?

 - If you want the team to do progress monitoring throughout the year, you need to be doing the same.

-- If you want the team to be re-evaluating (in the broad sense, not actual re-evals) all the time, you need to be doing the same.
+- Want the team to be re-evaluating (in the broad sense, not actual re-evals) all the time?
+Then you need to be doing the same.

-- If you want the team to come to the meeting prepared to have meaningful participation and input, you need to do the same.
+- You need to come to the meeting prepared if you expect the team to do the same.

 And that cannot be done an hour before or even a day before a meeting.
 It just can’t.